perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 8 - Remote Access Services.md

 ## Monitoring VPN Users
 - Periodically monitor the users who are connected
-- Use the Routing and Remote Access tool to monitor conneccted users
+- Use the Routing and Remote Access tool to monitor connected users
+- <u>With the tool open:</u>
+	- Expand the elements under the server name in the left pant
+	- Click the Remote Access clients on the left pane
+	- The right pane shows the users who are connected
+	- To disconnect a user, right-click the user and click Disconnect
+-